sky-jo/ticTacToe/README.md

 # ticTacToe
-An AI that never loses a ticTacToe
+An AI that never loses a Tic Tac Toe